ImNotJimboJones/PezUI/Interface/AddOns/ThnanMod_Farm/README.txt

 Jogu's forecast will be saved and displayed in the tool panel.
 This feature does not work in some locales.
 The tool panel also has buttons for your portal shards.

+THIS MOD HAS BEEN SPLIT INTO SEPARATE PROJECTS FOR EACH MODULE.
+Future updates will only be available through the other projects.
+See the website for more information.

 VERSION CHANGES:

+1.5.1:

+- Updated to support WoW version 5.3.0

 1.5.0: